graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/intro.rst

-See the `Getting Started" guide for your IPU system <https://docs.graphcore.ai/en/latest/getting-started.html>`__ in the `Graphcore documentation <https://docs.graphcore.ai>`_ for information on installing the Poplar SDK and refer to the :external+tensorflow1-quick-start:doc:`index` for installing TensorFlow 1 and running a simple application.
+See the `Getting Started" guide for your IPU system <https://docs.graphcore.ai/en/latest/getting-started.html>`__ in the `Graphcore documentation <https://docs.graphcore.ai>`_ for information on installing the Poplar SDK and refer to :numref:`setup_quick_start` for how to install TensorFlow 1 for the IPU.

 TensorFlow is a powerful graph-modelling framework that can be used for the development, training and deployment of deep learning models.
 In the Graphcore